-Should you wish to contact someone regarding safeguarding, please feel free to email Mrs. Stephens on firstname.lastname@example.org.
+Should you wish to contact someone regarding safeguarding, please feel free to email our safeguarding team on firstname.lastname@example.org.

 Under the Education Act 2002 (section 175/157), schools must “make arrangements to safeguard and promote the welfare of children”.
 Here at Kingsfield Primary we will endeavour to provide a safe and welcoming environment where all children are respected and valued.